 In addition, three typical synoptic/sub-synoptic scale weather features were selected for comparison, namely the Santa Ana in Southern California, the Mistral in Southern France, and katabatic winds in Antarctica.
-The global downscale clearly showed realistic regional-scale features with respect to temperature and wind.
+They clearly showed realistic regional-scale features with respect to temperature and wind.

 One of the purposes of this study is to determine whether this global downscaling can serve as a replacement of the global high-resolution reanalysis without performing an expensive high-resolution global data assimilation.
 From the present result, this seems to be the case at least for surface meteorological variables and precipitation.
 However, in order to confirm this, it is also necessary to investigate the fit of the downscaling to observations in the free atmosphere and to compare the results with the high-resolution data assimilation analysis.
 Since this would require a full objective analysis system capable of using high-density surface observation, it is beyond our capability at this time.
+Some of the deficiencies of the downscaled analysis, such as the positive bias in precipitation and the double ITCZ can be improved by introducing better convective parameterization and cloud water prediction schemes.
+Since this paper is a feasibility study of the global downscaling, those improvements are left to future work.